Partial compactification of stability manifolds via massless semistable objects: Lax stability conditions and quotient categories

-We start with a modified version of Bridgeland's notion of stability condition without the condition that the masses of non-zero objects have to be positive, and with a concomitantly modified support condition.
+We start with a modified version of Bridgeland's notion of pre-stability condition without the requirement that the masses of non-zero objects have to be positive.
+Late we will add a concomitantly modified support property.
+See \cite[\S3]{CLSY} for almost the same notion in another shape; the only difference is that in \cite{CLSY} the slicing is not required to be locally finite.